-The Department of Earth System Science offers PhD and MS programs in a wide range of fields, including hydrogeology; ocean circulation; land use change; sustainable food and water practices; climate, tectonics, and landscape evolution; ocean biogeochemistry; climate and earth system dynamics; soil and environmental biogeochemistry; molecular microbial ecology; and, geostatistics.
+The Department of Earth System Science offers a PhD program in a wide range of fields, including hydrogeology; ocean circulation; land use change; sustainable food and water practices; climate, tectonics, and landscape evolution; ocean biogeochemistry; climate and earth system dynamics; soil and environmental biogeochemistry; molecular microbial ecology; and, geostatistics.
 The size and the breadth of interest of the department's faculty provide numerous opportunities for field-based research as well as laboratory and numerical experiments.
 We apply the most modern applications of instrumental analysis and spectroscopy to problems in the Earth sciences.

 Read through the instructions and begin your electronic application on the Stanford Graduate Admissions web site.
 When prompted to select the program to which you are applying, select "Earth System Science PhD" or "Earth System Science MS".